FSpanhel/plv_1/README.md

-This repo is used to present the first part of the Probelehrveranstaltung.
+This repo is used to for the Probelehrveranstaltung.